travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

 ### RSpec & Cucumber parallel

-If you want to parallel RSpec and Cucumber tests at the same time then define script in `.travis.yml` this way:
+If you want to parallelize RSpec and Cucumber tests at the same time then define script in `.travis.yml` this way:

     script:
       - "bundle exec rake knapsack:rspec"